Washington D.C., Jan 26, 2018 / 00:04 am

 He used the example of St. Monica, the mother of St. Augustine of Hippo.
 Many of the men in Tagaste at the time had violent tempers, and St. Monica's husband was no exception.
 When he would come home and yell at St. Monica, she would stay quiet.
 Some time after her husband's explosion of anger, St. Monica would approach her husband and calmly address his treatment of her and his complaints.

 "She was the furthest thing from a doormat," Fr.
 Morrow explained.
 "She had a specific goal that she wanted to become holy and she wanted to covert her son.
 She pursued her goals ardently and as a result she converted her violent husband and eventually converted Augustine."

-For more information, check out Fr.
-Morrow’s book “Overcoming Sinful Anger” (Sophia Press, 2014).
-The 102-page book reads like a manual and draws from Fr.
-Morrow’s experience as a marriage counselor and spiritual director and his doctorate in Sacred Theology from the Pope John Paul II Institute for Studies on Marriage and Family.
+Fr.
+Morrow's book "Overcoming Sinful Anger" (Sophia Press, 2014) reads like a manual and draws from his experience as a marriage counselor and spiritual director and his doctorate in Sacred Theology from the Pope John Paul II Institute for Studies on Marriage and Family.

 Photo credit: www.shutterstock.com

 This article was originally published on CNA Aug.
 14, 2015.